seunomonije/mcbeth/mclang/README.md

 The `libraries` field lists all libraries that running these tests depends on.
 In this example, these tests need the "mcl" and "linalg" libraries.

-Say we wish to add "new_test" to some set of tests.
+Say we wish to add the test "new_test" to some set of tests.

 If "new_test" is being added to an already created subset of tests, then paste the "new_test.ml" file in the desired subdirectory of [tests](/mclang/tests) and then add "new_test" to that subdirectory's dune file's `names` field.
 For example, the `names` field of the above example file would now be: